 The National Quality Forum (NQF) is a nonprofit, nonpartisan, membership-based organization that works to catalyze improvements in healthcare.
-NQF convenes working groups to foster quality improvement in the public and private sectors alike; endorses consensus standards for performance measurement, including for treating patients with ESRD; ensures that consistent, high-quality performance information is publicly available; and seeks real-time feedback to ensure that measures are meaningful and accurate.
-NQF endorsement is the “gold standard” for healthcare quality; such measures are evidence-based and valid.
+NQF convenes working groups to foster quality improvement in the public and private sectors alike, endorses consensus standards for performance measurement, including for treating patients with ESRD, ensures that consistent, high-quality performance information is publicly available, and seeks real-time feedback to ensure that measures are meaningful and accurate.
+NQF endorsement is the “gold standard” for healthcare quality measures, such measures are evidence-based and valid.

 United Network for Organ Sharing

-The purpose of United Network for Organ Sharing (UNOS) is to promote long, healthy, and productive lives for persons with organ failure by promoting maximized organ supply, effective and safe care, and equitable organ allocation and access to transplantation.
+The United Network for Organ Sharing (UNOS) promotes long, healthy, and productive lives for persons with organ failure by promoting maximized organ supply, effective and safe care, and equitable organ allocation and access to transplantation.
 It seeks to advance organ availability and transplantation by uniting and supporting its communities for the benefit of patients through education, technology, and policy development.

 Children’s Organ Transplant Association